-The concepts of general physics as they pertain to radiologic trasts and/or intravenous medications are included.
-The technology.
-Demonstrations will include the circuitry of the appropriate delivery of patient care during these procedures radiographic equipment.
-Permission of Program Director is emphasized.
-Permission of the Program Director required. required.
+The concepts of general physics as they pertain to radiologic technology.
+Demonstrations will include the circuitry of the HSXT 2505 Radiologic Technology IV (4-2-5) radiographic equipment.
+Permission of Program Director Introduction to related imaging modalities; nuclear medirequired.

-HSXT 2091-6 Special Topics in Radiologic Technology (Variable)
+HSXT 2091-6 Special Topics in Radiologic Technology